Last Quarter on

 Moon after ascending node

-3 days after ascending node on 15 September 2003 at 23:28 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 9 days, until the lunar orbit crosses from North to South in descending node on 29 September 2003 at 10:34 in ♏ Scorpio.
+3 days after ascending node on 15 September 2003 at 23:28 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from North to South in descending node on 29 September 2003 at 10:34 in ♏ Scorpio.

 Moon at northern standstill

 At 19:56 the Moon is meeting its standstill point to reach North declination of ∠26.874°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-26.963° at the point of next standstill in ♑ Capricorn on 2 October 2003 at 17:06.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-26.963° at the point of next southern standstill in ♑ Capricorn on 2 October 2003 at 17:06.

 Syzygy in 6 days